NTIG-Uppsala/Classroom-Seating-Planner/docs/automatic-testing-system.md

 1. Navigate to the top of [Utils.cs](../Classroom-Seating-Planner/Tests/Utils.cs) and change the List `testingClassList`.

+#### Editing the Testing Classroom Layout

+1. Navigate to the top of [Utils.cs](../Classroom-Seating-Planner/Tests/Utils.cs) and change the List `testingClassroomLayout`.

 #### Creating a New Test

 1. Duplicate [TestTemplate.cs](../Classroom-Seating-Planner/Tests/TestTemplate.cs).